 And chew on this: All of the controllers of the BBC have been knighted... except for Grade.
 The Queen is a huge fan of Doctor Who.

-In 2011, North American broadcasts of Doctor Who suffered from another form of meddling; feeling viewers needed an explanation about what the show is about, BBC America required that a pre-credits introduction be added to the episodes of Season 6.
-Narrated by Amy Pond, and using flashbacks from Season 5, the sequence quickly explains what the show is about, even though as written it suggests the Doctor is imaginary!
+In 2011, North American broadcasts of Doctor Who suffered from another form of meddling; feeling viewers needed an explanation about what the show is about, BBC America required that a pre-credits introduction be added to the episodes of Series 6.
+Narrated by Amy Pond, and using flashbacks from Series 5, the sequence quickly explains what the show is about, even though as written it suggests the Doctor is imaginary!
 Aside from breaking the rhythm of the opening teasers of each episode (which normally would lead straight into the credits), the intro was not very popular with viewers who wanted to see the same show the Brits saw.
-Not surprisingly, the intro is omitted from the DVD and Blu-ray releases of Season 6 (even the North American release), and was dropped altogether when Series 7 aired.
+Not surprisingly, the intro is omitted from the Region 1 DVD and Blu-ray releases of Series 6, and was dropped altogether when Series 7 aired.

 For whatever reason, these intros also were broadcast in Australia.

-Series six episodes on Netflix in North America still display this version of the intro.
+Series 6 episodes on Netflix in North America still display this version of the intro.

 Some Fourth Doctor episodes were broadcast in Japan in the 90s with a similar intro, with the dub voice actor for the Fourth Doctor reading out an introduction to who he is and what he does in character.
 This was, however, fairly popular with viewers, as there was much less of an existing fanbase due to the language barrier, and it made the show fit the established patterns of Toku shows (which Doctor Who is very, very similar to).